TimothyByrd/ChaosHelper/README.md

 ![](./sample1.png?raw=true)

-It was inspired by a similar tool promoted by Path Of Matth, except this tool does not manipulate the PoE game client in any way.
+It was inspired by a similar tool promoted by Path Of Matth,

 It has two main functions:
 - It can automatically write an updated loot filter file as you accumulate chaos recipe items.
 You still need to refresh your filter in PoE, but it tells you when to.